ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/kernel_comp_lib.md

 ##  Compiler Considerations

 The easiest way to gain performance is to use the latest version of GCC.
-Aside from that, the flag `-mcpu`, `03`, and `flto` can be used to potentially gain additional performance.
+Aside from that, the flag `-mcpu` and `-flto` can be used to potentially gain additional performance.
 Usage of these flags is explained in the [Migrating C/C++ applications](/learning-paths/servers-and-cloud-computing/migration/c-c++) section of the [Migrating applications to Arm servers](/learning-paths/servers-and-cloud-computing/migration/) learning path.

 If you need to understand how to configure a build of Redis.
 Please review the [build Redis from source](https://redis.io/docs/getting-started/installation/install-redis-from-source/).